 Zwift and TrainerRoad Summary

-The most significant difference between these two apps is their concept.
+The main difference between these apps is their concept.

 App | Zwift | TrainerRoad |